Report this

 Creating Custom Types

 In cases where programs have complex data structures, using TypeScript’s basic types may not completely describe the data structures you are using.
 In these cases, declaring your own type will help you address the complexity.
-In this section, you are going create types that can be used to describe any object shape you need to use in your code.
+In this section, you are going to create types that can be used to describe any object shape you need to use in your code.

 Custom Type Syntax